microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-add-dialog.md

 7. Click the "+" in the flow and select the `Dialog management` option.
 From the submenu, select `Begin a new dialog`

-8. In the property editor for the new action, set the `dialog name` property to  our `getWeather` dialog.
+8. In the properties panel for the new action, set the `dialog name` property to  our `getWeather` dialog.

 ## Let's test it out.